Small Cell Lung Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - nci_ncicdr0000062832-nci-header

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
-For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Non-Small Cell Lung Cancer Treatment
+For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Malignant Mesothelioma Treatment

-Small Cell Lung Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview
+Small Cell Lung Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - What is screening?

-Lung Cancer Screening (PDQ®): Screening - Patient Information [NCI] - General Information About Lung Cancer
+Lung Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - General Information About Lung Cancer

 Lung cancer is a disease in which malignant (cancer) cells form in the tissues of the lung.The lungs are a pair of cone-shaped breathing organs inside the chest.
 The lungs bring oxygen into the body when breathing in and send carbon dioxide out of the body when breathing out.
 Each lung has sections called lobes.
 The left lung has two lobes.
 The right lung, which is slightly larger, has three.
 A thin membrane called the pleura surrounds the lungs.
 Two tubes called bronchi lead from the trachea (windpipe) to the right and left lungs.
 The bronchi are sometimes involved in lung cancer.
 Small tubes called bronchioles and tiny air sacs called alveoli make up the inside of the lungs.
 Anatomy of the respiratory system, showing the trachea and both lungs and their lobes and airways.
 Lymph nodes and the diaphragm are also shown.
 Oxygen is inhaled into the lungs and passes through the thin membranes of the alveoli and into the bloodstream (see inset).There are two types of lung cancer: small